 US brings new charges against Chinese tech giant Huawei

-Washington, Feb 13 (AP) The Justice Department has added new criminal charges against Chinese tech giant Huawei and two of its US subsidiaries, accusing the company in a plot to steal trade secrets from competitors in America, federal prosecutors announced Thursday.
-The case comes as the Trump administration is raising national security concerns about Huawei, the world's largest telecommunications equipment manufacturer, and is lobbying Western allies against including the company in wireless, high-speed networks.
+The Justice Department has added new criminal charges against Chinese tech giant Huawei and several subsidiaries, accusing the company of a brazen scheme to steal trade secrets from competitors in America, federal prosecutors announced Thursday.
+The new indictment also alleges the company provided surveillance equipment to Iran that enabled the monitoring of protesters during 2009 anti-government demonstrations in Tehran, and that it sought to conceal business that it was doing in North Korea despite economic sanctions there.

-The new indictment brought by federal prosecutors in Brooklyn adds to the legal woes in the US for Huaweiy, which already faced bank fraud charges in that district and a separate trade secrets theft in federal court in Seattle.
-The latest allegations accuse Huawei of plotting to steal the trade secrets and intellectual property of rival companies in the U.S. In some cases, prosecutors said, Huawei directed and provided incentives its own employees to steal from competitors by offering bonuses to those who brought in the most valuable stolen information.
+The company issued a statement Thursday evening disputing the allegations and calling them "without merit."
+The new allegations come as the Trump administration raises national security concerns about Huawei, the world's largest telecommunications equipment manufacturer, and aggressively lobbies Western allies to bar the company from wireless, high-speed networks.
+The superseding indictment, brought by federal prosecutors in Brooklyn, adds to the company's legal woes in the U.S. It adds charges of racketeering conspiracy and conspiracy to steal trade secrets to an existing criminal case in New York, where the company already faces charges of lying to banks about deals that violated economic sanctions against Iran.

-The company also used proxies, including professors at research institutions, to steal intellectual property, prosecutors said.
-A lawyer for Huawei did not immediately return a call seeking comment.
-(AP)
+Federal prosecutors in Seattle have brought a separate trade secrets theft case against the company.
+Meng Wanzhou, a senior Huawei executive and the daughter of the company's founder, is accused of making false representations to banks about Huawei's relationship with its Iran-based affiliate.
+She was arrested in Vancouver, British Columbia, and has yet to be extradited to the U.S. The latest indictment, an update of a case first filed last year, accuses Huawei of plotting to steal the trade secrets and intellectual property of rival companies in the U.S.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)